Skip to main content

 Saturday in the Park Main Stage

-After the concert on Saturday night, Saturday in the Park usually features Sioux City's best Fourth of July fireworks show, beginning sometime between 10:30pm and midnight.
+After the concert on Saturday night, Saturday in the Park usually features Sioux City's best Fourth of July fireworks show, beginning sometime between 10:15pm and midnight.
 (The last performance is always scheduled to be over by about 10pm, but sometimes things run behind schedule by the end of the day due to weather, technical delays, performer health, and/or audience demand for encores.
 When Aretha Franklin was here it was like midnight before we got fireworks...and totally worth the wait to hear more of her spectacular vocals!)
-This year, fireworks are scheduled for Saturday, July 1st after the Earth, Wind, and Fire last song.
+This year, fireworks are scheduled for Saturday, July 5th after the last song from Teddy Swims.

-Oher acts planned for the main stage in 2023 include:
+Oher acts planned for the main stage in 2025 include (links are to artist youtube channels if available):

 The Abe Stage at Saturday in the Park